Pramod Bhagat wins historic badminton gold in Paralympics, Manoj Sarkar claims bronze | Sports-Games

 - Japan

-Reigning world champion Pramod Bhagat on Saturday claimed a historic gold medal in men's singles SL3 class while Manoj Sarkar bagged the bronze as India stamped their prowess at the Tokyo Paralympics here.
+Reigning world champion Pramod Bhagat claimed a historic gold medal in the men's singles SL3 class while Manoj Sarkar bagged a bronze as Indian badminton players dished out an impressive performance to continue country's medal rush at the Tokyo Paralympics, here on Saturday.

-Bhagat beat Great Britain's Daniel Bethell in the summit clash while Sarkar defeated Japan's Daisuke Fujihara in the third place play-off, with both the Indians winning in straight games.
-In SL3 classification, athletes with lower limb impairment are allowed to compete.
+World number one Bhagat, who is also an Asian champion, humbled Great Britain's Daniel Bethell in the summit clash while Sarkar defeated Japan's Daisuke Fujihara in the third place play-off.
+In SL3 classification, athletes with lower limb impairment compete.

-With badminton making its debut at the Paralympics this year, Bhagat, the current world No. 1, thus became the first Indian to win a gold medal in the sport.
+With badminton making its debut at the Paralympics this year, Bhagat, became the first Indian to win a gold medal in the sport.

+''This is very special to me, it's my dream come true.
+Bethell really pushed me but I just kept my calm and played to my strengths,'' said Bhagat after wining India's fourth gold medal in the ongoing Tokyo Games.

+''I would like to dedicate this to my parents and to everyone who has supported me throughout.
+I'm glad I could make India proud.''
+Bhagat said he had a strategy in place for his rival. ''I played the same opponent in Japan two years ago and I lost.
+That was a learning opportunity for me.
+Today it was the same stadium and the same environment, and I devised a strategy to win.
+I was very determined.''
 The 33-year-old from Bhubaneswar also remains in contention for a bronze medal in mixed doubles SL3-SU5 class.
-Bhagat and his partner Palak Kohli will square off against Japanese pair of Daisuke Fujihara and Akiko Sugino in the bronze medal play off on Sunday.
+Bhagat and his partner Palak Kohli will meet Japanese pair of Daisuke Fujihara and Akiko Sugino in the bronze medal play off on Sunday.

-They had lost the semifinals 3-21 15-21 to Indonesian combination of Hary Susanto and Leani Ratri Oktila earlier in the day.
+They had lost the semifinals 3-21 15-21 to Indonesian combination of Hary Susanto and Leani Ratri Oktila.

 He eventually emerged as one of the best para shuttlers in the country with 45 international medals under his belt, including four world championship gold medals and a gold and a bronze in 2018 Asian Para Games.